Tairovik/personal-site/content/pages/portfolio/project-6.md

     content: >
       A design created for the biggest ice-cream importers & distributors in Macedonia.
-Working with world known brands such as Algida, Magnum, and Ben & Jerry's - the logo mark represents an ice cream cone, combined with the first letter of the wordmark.
+Working with world known brands such as Algida, Magnum, and Ben & Jerry's - through a minimalistic approach the logo mark represents an ice cream cone, combined with the first letter of the wordmark which is composed of an elegant yet contemporary typography.
   - type: image_section
     image: /images/Diverse-Logo.png
     image_alt: Diverse Logo